wilsonzlin/minify-html/README.md

 ### Options

 For options that have a list of tags as their values, the tags should be separated by a comma.

+An `*` (asterisk, U+002A) can be used to represent the complete set of possible tags.
+It essentially fully enables or disables the option.

 For brevity, hyperbuild has built-in sets of tags that can be used in place of declaring all their members; they begin with a `$` sign:

 |Name|Tags|Source|